NeuroQP Docs

 • marker-positive cells/mm2

-Metrics such as % ON, OFF cells, and all-cell density are not meaningful because OFF means rejected candidate rather than biological marker-negative cell.
+Metrics such as marker-positive proportion, negative cells, and all-cell density are not meaningful because negative means rejected candidate rather than biological marker-negative cell.

 Filter before you compare